Erd\H{o}s-Rado Classes: Introduction

-For order indiscernibles, this method comes by way of Morley's Omitting Types Theorem \cite{m-mott} using the Erd\H{o}s-Rado Theorem mentioned above (this is discussed in \cite[Chapter 4 and Appendix A]{baldwinbook}.
+For order indiscernibles, this method comes by way of Morley's Omitting Types Theorem \cite{m-mott} using the Erd\H{o}s-Rado Theorem mentioned above (an exposition appears in \cite[Chapter 4 and Appendix A]{baldwinbook}).
 For generalized indiscernibles, the generalization of the Erd\H{o}s-Rado Theorem to combinatorial Erd\H{o}s-Rado classes described above gives the desired tools.
 We call $\cK$ an Erd\H{o}s-Rado class if we can build $\cK$-indiscernibles in any Abstract Elementary Class (Definition \ref{er-def} and Theorem \ref{gmott-ap-thm}).
 Generalized indiscernibles have occasionally seen use in nonelementary classses (for instance, \cite{gs-unsuperstab}, \cite[Chapter V.F]{sh:h}, \cite{bs-atomic-stability}).

 The use of structural partition relations allows us to present a unified framework for generating generalized indiscernibles in nonelementary classes.
-This allows us to generalize Morley's result as Theorem \ref{gmott-thm}.
+This allows us to generalize Morley's result as Generalized Morley's Omitting Types Theorem \ref{gmott-thm}.
 There is also some work in this direction in Shelah \cite{she59}, and we compare them in Remark \ref{er-ram-remark}.

 We also make explicit category theoretic formulations of (generalized) Ehrenfeucht-Mostowski models and indiscernible collapse.
 This is motivated by a statement of Morley's Omitting Types Theorem by Makkai and Par\'{e} in their work on accessible categories \cite[Theorem 3.4.1]{mp-accessible}.
 Essentially, generalized blueprints correspond to nice functors, and we prove a converse to this as well (Theorem \ref{der-bp-thm}).